smo0ths/UE4CommOpti/README.md

 INSURGENCY SANDSTORM* My config Copy/Paste this:

+(currently using just in-game settings these devs are good)

 [Core.Log]